 Competitive Sports Program Coordinator

-Education: B.S. in Athletic Training from the Department of Kinesiology at UNH
+Education: B.S. in Athletic Training from the Department of Kinesiology from UNH

 Primary Responsibility at NEP: Provides oversight for all operations of the Competitive Sports Program

 Area(s) of Expertise: Certified Athletic Trainer, Certified Strength and Conditioning Coach, Performance Enhancement Specialist, USA Hockey Certified Level 3 Coach, Rehab 3 Center for Athletes Director